abstrus/abstrus.github.io/_posts/2014-03-12-rich-domain-models-part-2.md

 compatibility reasons.
 The solution provided above by Sluiman is not well suited for a this.
 We'll try to address this.

-Let's say we want to use our newly rich domain object in the usual fashion as shown in most documentations.
+Let's say we want to fetch our newly rich domain object in the usual fashion shown in most documentations.

 {% highlight php startinline %}